ambient-innovation/django-ai-kit-auth/react-lib/README.md

 you to use.
 You can obtain it from the `useUserStore` hook and add it to each 'unsafe' request (anything that is not `OPTIONS`, `GET`, `HEAD` or `TRACE`) as `X-CSRFToken`-header.

+If you use `axios`, you can use the `axiosRequestConfig` provided by `useUserStore`, which already contains the CSRF token in the correct header.

 ### Styling and Material Theme